Kärcher Wet and dry vacuum cleaner WD 4 V-20/5/22

 Wet and dry vacuum cleaner WD 4 V-20/5/22

-Super powerful and energy-efficient wet/dry vacuum cleaner with 20 l plastic container, convenient flat pleated filter, 5 m cable and 2.2 m suction hose.
-With additional blower function.
+Strong performance: with its 20 l plastic container, 5 m cable and 2.2 m suction hose, the WD 4 V-20/5/22 is an especially powerful and energy efficient wet and dry vacuum cleaner.

-Super powerful and energy-efficient with 1100 W: The WD 4 V-20/5/22 wet/dry vacuum cleaner's device, suction hose and clips floor nozzle are optimally coordinated for the best cleaning results.
-Wet, dry, fine or coarse dirt is removed non-stop without changing the filter.
-The device comes with a robust and impact-resistant 20 l plastic container, a 5 metre cable, a 2.2 metre suction hose, clips floor nozzle, flat pleated filter and a fleece filter bag.
-Thanks to patented technology, the filter in the wet and dry vacuum cleaner can be removed easily and quickly in a few seconds for thorough cleaning – without coming into contact with any dirt.
-Where vacuuming is not possible, the additional blower function helps.
-The removable handle allows accessories to be attached directly to the suction hose.
-The hose can be stored compactly on the device head.
-The tubes and floor nozzle are also quickly and conveniently parked on the bumper.
-Other advantages include the "Pull & Push" locking system for easy opening and closing of the container, as well as an ergonomically shaped carrying handle for conveniently transporting the vacuum cleaner.

 Features and benefits